 Offline events still offer a huge advantage in Ireland’s hiring culture:

-Work Permits and Visa Requirements to Work in Ireland
+Work permits and visa requirements to work in Ireland

 Work Permits for Non-EU Citizens

-A confirmed job offer from an Irish employer
+A job offer from an Irish employer

-Minimum salary threshold (typically €30,000 (INR 28,00,000) or above)
+A minimum salary threshold (normal threshold is €30,000 (INR 28,00,000) or above)

 Types of Work Permits in Ireland (2025)